Revised June 2015, September 2008

 Originally approved April 1985

-As an adjunct to this policy statement, ACEP developed a Policy Resource Education Paper (PREP) titled "Motor Vehicle Safety: An Update for Emergency Medicine Practitioners."
+As an adjunct to this policy statement, ACEP developed a policy resource and education paper (PREP) titled "Motor VEhicle Safety: An Update for Emergency Medicine Practitioners"

 Traumatic injury from motor vehicle crashes is one of the most frequent causes of injury to patients treated by emergency physicians.
 A multifaceted approach involving collaborative efforts between public and private organizations is essential to improve motor vehicle safety and thereby reduce society's burden of disability, death, and costs related to motor vehicle trauma.